LojeenShf/Lojeen-s-Submission/README.txt

 STC Assessment Submission

 To execute 'STCProject' solution:

+>>Please download the 'Lojeen-s-Submission' repository for the ASP.NET solution and video to run.

 1. Open Visual Studio 2015+> open website> locate the website.
 2. Select Google Chrome as your browser.